AlchlcDvl/TownOfUsReworked/README.md

 **Alignment**: Syndicate (Disruption)

 The Shapeshifter can swap the appearances of 2 players.
-With the Chaos Drive, everyone's appearances are suffled.
+With the Chaos Drive, everyone's appearances are shuffled.

 <br><br>